JamesBuckley3/Global_Indicators/docs/methodology.md

 ## 6. 📌 Next Steps (Planned)

-    Create one or two more dashboards in Power BI that explore specific sectors to better understand the data.

-    Analyse which indicators best explain Life Expectancy and use them for prediction.
+    Analyse which indicators best explain Life Expectancy in R and use them for prediction.

 ## 7. ⚠️ Limitations

-    The dataset may contain missing or interpolated values in some indicators.
+    The dataset contains missing or interpolated values in some indicators.

     No external validation was performed on the accuracy of reported values.